ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct, and the process for submitting ClusterDuck Protocol improvements.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct, the process for submitting ClusterDuck Protocol improvements, and how to join our town halls and livestreams.

 ## Contributors
 <a href="https://github.com/Call-for-Code/clusterduck-protocol/graphs/contributors">